Dead body found in the Duwamish River - NewsBreak

 Washington state to receive $518 million after AG's settlement with opioid distributors

-SEATTLE — Washington state will receive $518 million, $476 million of which will to go toward the state's opioid epidemic after Attorney General Bob Ferguson's settlement with three opioid distributors.
+SEATTLE, Wash. — Washington state will receive $518 million, $476 million of which will go toward the state's opioid epidemic, after Attorney General Bob Ferguson's settlement with three opioid distributors.
 Ferguson announced the resolution at a press conference in Seattle on Monday.
 He said 125 local government jurisdictions unanimously...

 Ed Sheeran's Mathematics Tour to make a stop at Seattle's Lumen Field next summer